webdriverio/webdriverio/docs/CustomCommands.md

 #### Overwriting element commands

-Overwriting commands on element level is almost the same, simply pass `true` as 3rd argument to `overwriteCommand`
+Overwriting commands on element level is almost the same.
+Simply pass `true` as the third argument to `overwriteCommand`:

 ```js
 /**